bilalsha/sls-test-jest/README.md

-# Serverless Testing With Jest Examples
+# Serverless Testing With Node, Jest Examples
 This repository illustrates some strategies to test apps built using [Serverless framework](https://github.com/serverless/serverless).

 ## Setup